Class and Object Basics

 The return type

-means “nothing is returned” -
+voidmeans “nothing is returned” -

 If your method does not return a value, its return type must be

-, the method must return a value. -
+void.
+If the return type is notvoid, the method must return a value. -

 This will cause a compile error because the method has a return type of